ParaCoToUl/noarr-structures/examples/matrix/README.md

 ![CI status](https://github.com/ParaCoToUl/noarr/workflows/Noarr%20matrix%20example%20test%20Win/badge.svg)

 # Instalation

+TODO: Copy instructions from main README when ready!

 You can build the example using `CMake` in the same way as described in the main README.
 After compiling the example you will be able to run matrix example and a choose matrix layout and size dynamically.

 # Usage